 Sometimes It’s More Than Turbulence

 My uneasiness about turbulence comes with good reason.
-Twenty-three years ago we crash-landed onto an airfield in Cancun Mexico.
-At the end of our week-long vacation, we took a little puddle jumper from Cozumel to Cancun.
+Years ago we crash-landed onto an airfield in Cancun Mexico.
+At the end of our week-long vacation, we had taken a little puddle jumper from Cozumel to Cancun.
 From there we had planned to get on a jetliner headed for home.